Summer may be winding down, but there’s still plenty of time to have some fun in the sun in Fort Wayne, Indiana.

-I would be remiss not to start with the opening of Promenade Park along Fort Wayne's Riverfront.
+Start with Promenade Park along Fort Wayne's Riverfront!
 A perfect place to kick back, enjoy the scenery, let the kids explore the new playground, listen to live music, grab a bite to eat or take to the rivers in a boat, canoe, paddleboard or kayak.
 If you don’t have the equipment, rent your watercraft at nearby Fort Wayne Outfitters or Earth Adventures Unlimited.

-Take your choice of six unique boat tours, including the 1840s (replica) canal boat, Sweet Breeze; Captain Black pontoon rides; Riverfront Fort Wayne historical boat tours; Rum Runner party barges, airboats or Kraken Cycle Boats.
+Take your choice of 3 unique boat tours, including the 1840s (replica) canal boat, Sweet Breeze; Rum Runner party barges, airboats or Kraken Cycle Boats.
 Several of the boat tours will continue into September and even October, weather permitting.

-Bike, walk or rollerblade the 25-mile Rivergreenway Trail that will take you from Fort Wayne to New Haven.
+Bike, walk or rollerblade the 26-mile Rivergreenway Trail that will take you from Fort Wayne to New Haven.
 Bike rentals are available at the park.

 Originating in China, Dragon Boat races involve teams of 21 paddlers racing 300 meters down the river while a drummer beats out the frenzied pace.

 There will be free children’s activities and the event is held, rain or shine.

 $7 admittance before 5 p.m.; $10 after.
 Children 10 and under are free.

 Join hundreds of others at the Fiesta Fort Wayne, a festival to celebrate the best of Latino and Hispanic culture and tradition.